SimonJMurphy/Project-Dynamite/README.md

 This executes the convert command on columns 0 and 1 (time and raw flux) of the file 'filename.txt' with relative path ~/data/input/.
 The default setting for the columns to convert is 0,3 (time and PDC flux).
 Multiple files can be converted simultaneously with, for example, ~/data/input/*.txt as the input filename argument.
 As with all tasks, the input filename(s) must always be the final argument.

 Other useful options on convertor are '-f' (force overwrite), which automatically overwrites existing files with the same output filename in the output directory, and '-b' (batch), which uses a different output filename that is more useful for converting large batches of data, typically one working group at a time.
 The batch output filename uses the working group number from the input folder e.g. ~/data/input/wg4 => ~/data/output/converted\_wg4.
-The standard (non-batch) output directory is ~/data/output.
-In both cases, convertor has the default filename format kic#\_CFlux\_{quarter}\_{short/long cadence}.txt, e.g. "kic1234567\_CFlux\_Q6.1_slc.txt".
+Remember to specify the output directory.
+Convertor has the default filename format kic#\_CFlux\_{quarter}\_{short/long cadence}.txt, e.g. "kic1234567\_CFlux\_Q6.1\_slc.txt".
 If this file-naming convention is undesirable because of a non-standard input filename, the option '-k' will keep the input filename and just insert '\_converted' before the file extension '.txt'.

 Convertor will delete any lines containing "-Inf", or containing imaginary numbers (containing 'i').
 Any headers in the file are taken out if they start with the # character.
-All fluxes are converted to magnitudes, and are centered about zero.
-Convertor will automatically name the flux type (currently 'R' for 'raw' and 'C' for corrected -- to be updated when PDC MAP becomes widely implemented) based on the columns selected for conversion, i.e. -C 0,1 => Rflux and -C 0,3 => Cflux.
+All fluxes are converted to magnitudes, and are centred about zero.
+Convertor requires the user to specify which type of flux the data are using "-t".
+The convention commonly used is "LS" for PDC-LS, "MAP" for PDC-MAP and "SAP" for the Simple Aperture Photometry.

 Options exist for switching from full to truncated Barycentric Julian date (-m) and from switching from the time notation of MAST data files, where time is relative to 1st Jan 2009, to the kasoc format of truncated Barycentric Julian date (-p).
+In addition, if data from MAST containing a SAP\_Quality column (third column) are used, then specifying "-g" will use only the points with 'good' SAP\_Quality (==0).

 ### Merger